 How Do Multiple Concussions Affect the Brain?

-A concussion (also known as a mild traumatic brain injury, or mTBI) can come from jostling, shaking, or hitting your head.
+A concussion (also known as a mild traumatic brain injury, or mTBI) can come from whiplash or jostling, shaking, or hitting your head.
 When you experience head trauma, your immune system causes inflammation near the site(s) of injury.
 Regions of your brain affected by the concussion suffer from a temporary breakdown of tiny structures in and around those cells.

 The more times you’ve experienced brain trauma, the more likely you are to have long-lasting symptoms because of your brain’s failure to return to normal.
 The long-term effects of repeated concussions can be responsible for everything from headaches to personality changes to forgetfulness.
-This condition is often known as post-concussion syndrome.

 Suboptimal signaling pathways in your brain are similar to the different routes you can take on your commute home.
 Some roads just have more traffic than others.
 If you have to drive around an accident, you’ll take longer to get home.
 And if you get stuck in a traffic jam, who knows how long the trip back will take (assuming you don’t just give up and eat dinner at a restaurant while you wait).
 In those situations, you end up tired and frustrated.
 What should be an easy trip home, isn’t.